daws/lumidatumclients/java/README.md

 ###Quick Start:

 Simply get the compiled jar (lumidatum-client.1.0.0.jar) and add it to your class path.
-You can find the jar in the repository at `lumidatumclients/java/resources`.
+You can find the jar in the repository at <a href="https://github.com/Lumidatum/lumidatumclients/tree/master/java/resources">`lumidatumclients/java/resources`</a>.

 ####Client: